Nunavik - Uranium Overview

-In 2005, Azimut used its exclusive and innovative method for processing geoscientific data to conduct a predictive assessment of the uranium potential for a 640,000-km2 area in northern Quebec.
-The results led to the discovery of a new uranium district in the Ungava Bay region (eastern Nunavik) and extensive prospective uranium trends in western and central Nunavik.Nunavik uranium exploration model
+In 2005, Azimut conducted a predictive assessment of the uranium potential in northern Quebec.
+The results led to the discovery of a new uranium district in the Ungava Bay region (eastern Nunavik).

-The properties are only a short distance to port facilities on the Ungava Bay coast near deep sea water, and close to a permanent airport and other infrastructure.
+The Company’s uranium holding in Nunavik, the North Rae property, is only a short distance to port facilities on the Ungava Bay coast near deep sea water, and close to a permanent airport and other infrastructure.

 No major work has been performed on the property since 2009 given the volatility of the uranium market and the current uncertainty regarding the development of uranium projects in Quebec.